oracle-livelabs/database/datapump-x-platform-migration/02 - Preparation Target/preparation target.md

 ## Task 1: Open terminal window and create three directories

 Click on the Terminal icon
 ![terminal](./images/Terminal.png " ")

-In the terminal window create 3 directrories; one for the datapump dump, another one for the SOURCE and the third directory for the TARGET files
+In the terminal window create 3 directories; one for the datapump dump, another one for the SOURCE and the third directory for the TARGET files

     ```
     <copy>